UPDATE | 3 shot in Edgemoor

 One of the victims was transported via a Delaware State Police helicopter.

-Investigators said events unfolded just after 5:30 p.m. when two men at the north end of the strip mall opened fire on the three victims who were in front of the Bella Italy restaurant.
+Investigators said events unfolded in the 4800 block of Governor Printz Boulevard just after 5:30 p.m. when two men at the north end of the strip mall opened fire on the three victims who were in front of the Bella Italy restaurant.

+Two vehicles were also hit by gunfire and the front glass door of the restaurant was shattered.